-4. Get a fence: by putting a fence around your pool you may not only save your own pets lives but many wild animals as well.
+4. Get a fence: by putting a fence around your pool you may not only save your own pets' lives but many wild animals as well.
 Wild animals often fall into pools and then cannot seem to get themselves out.

-5. Learn CPR: yes there is CPR for animals and there is classes you can take to make sure you doing it properly.
+5. Learn CPR: yes there is CPR for animals and there is classes you can take to make sure you do it properly.
 If you own pets it’s never a bad idea to know how to do CPR.

 6. ALWAYS stay with your pet: never leave a pet in or near a pool or any body of water by themselves.
 They can quickly fall in or go out too far and have a serious issue quickly.